KNowledgeOnWebScale/dataflow-visualization/README.md

 IDs are used by the edges to refer to a node.
 But IDs are not mandatory.
 If no ID is specified:

 * If the node has a unique `title`, the title becomes the ID.
-* If the node as a unique `label`, that label becomes the ID.
+* If the node has a unique `label`, that label becomes the ID.
 * If the node has a unique `shape`, that shape becomes the ID.
 * If the node has a unique `image`, that image becomes the ID.
 * Otherwise, there is no way (as the end user) to refer to that node.